PlatoSys/FlappyBox/README.md

 # FlappyBox
-You can move with W,A,S,D and with buttons for mobile too
+You can move with W,A,S,D and with too
 # Game Link:
 https://platosys.github.io/FlappyBox/